igorski/zJS-lib/README.md

         </div>
     </body>

+...which for practical reasons is utterly _useless_ for constructing a document (consider a templating engine)!
+The practical use case for a Sprite is when an Element needs interaction handlers / broadcasts Events to other actors in your application / influences related Elements.

-Using the concepts of "addChild(At)", "removeChild(At)" it is possible to "stack" Sprites inside other Sprites.
-You can also attach
-Events to Sprites.
+Using the concepts of "_addChild(At)_", "_removeChild(At)_" it is possible to "stack" Sprites inside other Sprites.
+You can also attach Events to Sprites.
 If the Events are DOM Events (e.g. mouse / touch events), these are attached to the Sprites Element (the Element representing the Sprite inside the DOM), and broadcast over the Sprite instance.
 This means that the interface for working with custom Events and DOM Events is equal when working with a Sprite.
+You can also use event bubbling to catch Events broadcast from Sprites higher up the display list.

-Additionally, the Sprite provides methods to manipulate the DOM element (e.g. toggle CSS class, attributes, visibility, etc.) basically creating an abstraction layer between your code and the HTML document.
-As such, you will NOT need to look for elements in the DOM using "getElementById()", "getElementsByClassName()" or anything jQuery/sizzle like.
-You're merely requesting a property from an Object that just _happens to be an Element inside the HTML document_.
-Bringing logic back into your applications code.
+Additionally, the Sprite provides methods to manipulate the DOM element (e.g. toggle CSS classes, attributes, visibility, etc.) basically creating an abstraction layer between your code and the HTML document.
+As such, you will NOT need to look for elements in the DOM using "_getElementById()_", "_getElementsByClassName()_" or anything jQuery/sizzle like.
+You're merely requesting a property from an Object that just _happens to be an Element inside the HTML document_, bringing logic back into your applications code.

+Once more : if you need to create a complex nested document, it is unlikely you'd benefit from doing it solely with Sprites.
+If you can think of your applications logic in _pseudo code_ and find yourself not thinking in "that <div> will _onclick_ toggle the visiblity of all <li>'s inside the parentNodes <ul>-container" but more along the lines of "object x can perform action y to alter my applications state" you might have yourself a more valid use case ;)

-If you _do_ need to access the DOM element, you can retrieve it using the _getElement()_-method.
+Note that if you _do_ need to access a Sprites DOM Element directly in your code, you can retrieve its reference using the _getElement()_-method.

-    function Sprite( aElement, aProperties, aContent )
+    function Sprite( aElement, aProperties, aContent );

 Is the constructor. given _aElement_ can be a reference to an existing (HTML Element|DOM Node) (e.g. "window", "document.body", or any other existing node inside the document) or a (String) tagName.
 When a tagName is given, the Element will be created on the fly